Thursday, July 7, 2016

 • Jesus said, ‘Call no man on earth father.’
 (Matthew 23:9) [The Church insists on calling its clergy “Father.”]

 • Jesus taught that if your church is the majority, it is wrong.
 ‘Go in through the narrow gate, for wide is the gate and broad the way that leads to destruction, and many are they who enter in through it.’
-(Matthew 7:13) [The Church believes their being largest makes them the true faith.]
+(Matthew 7:13) [The Church claims their being largest means they must be the true faith.]

 • Jesus said he was the only way to his father.
 ‘No one comes to the father except through me.’
 (John 14:6) [The Church teaches its followers to approach God through various ‘saints.’]